Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Introduction

+Several studies in the literature propose various solutions to reduce the computational complexity of the deterministic UC problem expressed as a mixed-integer linear program.
+Techniques employed include formulation tightening \cite{ostrowski,tightening1,tightening2,Kai}, decomposition techniques \cite{decomposition}, and constraint screening \cite{costscreening}.
+However, they overlook the fact that the same UC problem with (slightly) different input data is being solved regularly.

 A key that may give the system and market operators an advantage is that they solve the UC problem every day, and therefore they usually have access to an extensive historical database of UC solutions under various operational circumstances.
 This may enable the operators to speed up the computation process by \textit{learning} from previous solutions.
 With the recent advances in the field of machine learning, it is promising to learn from previous data to ease the computational burden.
 Exploiting machine learning techniques to accelerate the rate at which mixed-integer convex optimization problems are solved is a relatively new research field \cite{Cheol}, particularly in the context of power systems.
-We have identified three strands in literature that use machine learning techniques for power system optimization.
+We have identified three strands in literature that use machine learning techniques for power system optimization, and more specifically for the UC problem.

-The first strand aims to develop so-called surrogate or optimization proxies, for which an estimator function is used to learn a direct mapping between contextual information, i.e., \textit{features} such as the forecast of demand and renewable production, and the optimal operational schedules \cite{D1,Pascal_PSCC}.
+The first strand aims to develop so-called surrogate or optimization proxies, for which an estimator function is used to learn a direct mapping between contextual information, i.e., \textit{features}, such as the forecast of demand and renewable production, and the optimal operational schedules \cite{D1,Pascal_PSCC}.
+In the context of the UC problem, \cite{Proxy_UC1} and \cite{Proxy_UC2} develop a proxy for the UC solution by learning a direct mapping between features and optimal unit commitments.

-The second strand develops so-called indirect models, in which an estimator function maps features to some information to reduce the optimization problem dimension.
-This information could be the prediction of binding (active) constraints and/or the value of some decision variables such as binary variables.
+The second strand develops so-called indirect models, wherein an estimator function maps features to some information to reduce the optimization problem dimension.
+This information could be the prediction of active constraints and/or the value of some (binary) variables.
 This reduces the complexity of the original optimization problem in terms of the number of constraints and/or binary variables by eliminating inactive constraints and/or setting binary variables to predicted values \cite{ML1,roaldimplied,ID1,ID2}.
+In the context of the UC problem, \cite{Juanmi,UC_ActiveConstraint1,UC_ActiveConstraint2} learn the optimal value of unit commitments and active constraints to reduce the dimension of the optimization problem formulated as mixed-integer linear program.

 The main drawback of the first two strands is that they may fail to correctly predict the optimal solution.
 One of the main causes of this shortcoming is that they are unable to use pre-existing mathematical form of the optimization problem as they completely replace existing optimization models by machine learning proxies.
 Although in the second strand, a (reduced) optimization problem is solved to find a solution, a feasibility and optimality guarantee might be still missing.